webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 The authentication portal is using our own fork of Mozilla Firefox Accounts ("FxA") deployed on WebPlatform.org infrastructure.
 Details of the adaptations are described in [[WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform]].

-== Using OAuth2 to start a session ==

 === Stories ===

+The present document describe how we adress a set of user stories but it should be noted that the final result is expected to use the SSO accross ALL WebPlatform.org services and participating W3C Specifications.

 * As a non authenticated person, I want to edit in the [http://docs.webplatform.org/wiki/css/properties/border a page on docs.webplatform.org/wiki/] ("A").
-* As a non authenticated person, I want to add annotations on both [http://www.w3.org/2014/annotation/experiment/webaudio.html W3C specs] ("B")
+* As a non authenticated person, I want to add annotations on a participating [http://www.w3.org/2014/annotation/experiment/webaudio.html W3C spec that supports annotations] ("B")
-* As a non authenticated person, I want to experiment with Docs features in the [http://docs.webplatform.org/test/css/properties/border "test" wiki at docs.webplatform.org/test/] ("C").
+* As a non authenticated person, I want to experiment with Docs features in the [http://docs.webplatform.org/test/css/properties/border WebPlatform Docs "test" wiki] ("C").
-* As a non authenticated person, I want to be allowed to edit [http://docs.mroftalpbew.org/wiki/Main_Page Staging wiki] and see if the upcoming deployment will work ("D")
+* As a non authenticated person, I want to be allowed to edit in the [http://docs.mroftalpbew.org/wiki/Main_Page WebPlatform Docs Staging wiki] ("D") and see if the upcoming deployment will work
 * As a non authenticated visitor, I want to start a session and be allowed to perform [A, B, C, D] without authenticating myself more than once

+== Using OAuth2 to start a session ==

 === 0.
 Premise ===

-In order to fulfill the given stories, we needed to implement a SSO solution that allows multiple web applications to talk together, provide a single authority resource to provide user details, and let each configured web applications to handle their local users and sessions.
+In order to fulfill the given [[#Stories]], we needed to implement a SSO solution that allows multiple web applications ("client") communicate to the accounts server, provide a single authority resource to feed relying clients with centralized user data, and let each configured web applications to handle their local users and sessions.

 In this implementation we are passing through authentication to get an OAuth2 Bearer token so that we can get data on the behalf of the authenticated user.

 The following makes use of the generated Authorization token to read a profile server and read associated user data (i.e. email address, full name, username, etc.) that will be used in all web applications.